Services

 What expenses are eligible under Caribou Conservation Stewardship Program (CCSP) 2025-26?

-On-the-ground habitat restoration and protection Habitat management and restoration Species surveys, inventories, and monitoring Direct threat mitigation Research and knowledge gathering or sharing
+On-the-ground habitat restoration and protection Habitat management/restoration Species surveys, inventories or monitoring Direct threat mitigation Research and gathering, sharing or incorporation of local and traditional ecological knowledge

 Who can I contact for more information about the Caribou Conservation Stewardship Program (CCSP) 2025-26?